The “Emblems” in The Apostles’ Doctrine and Fellowship

 “For as the bread produced from the rather, when it has received the invocation of God, is no longer common bread but eucharist, consisting of two realities, an earthly and a heavenly”.

-This decision to quote Irenaeus here is inexplicable indeed because it is clear, from a plain reading of the text, that he believed that the bread was no longer “common bread but eucharist” - instead the bread expressed two realities existing simultaneously.
-This is clear when one takes the time to consider Irenaeus’ writings in total, such as when he wrote, “If the Lord were from other than the Father, how could he rightly take bread, which is of the same creation as our own, and confess it to be his body and affirm that the mixture in the cup is his blood?”
+This decision to quote Irenaeus here is inexplicable indeed because it is unambiguous, from a plain reading of the text, that he believed that the bread was “no longer common bread but eucharist” - instead the bread expressed two realities existing simultaneously.
+This is clearly apparent when one takes the time to consider Irenaeus’ writings in total, such as when he wrote, “If the Lord were from other than the Father, how could he rightly take bread, which is of the same creation as our own, and confess it to be his body and affirm that the mixture in the cup is his blood?”
 (Adversus haeraeses IV, xxxii) and again “He has declared the cup, a part of creation, to be his own blood, from which he causes our blood to flow; and the bread, a part of creation, he has established as his own body, from which he gives increase unto our bodies.
 When, therefore, the mixed cup [wine and water] and the baked bread receives the Word of God and becomes the Eucharist, the body of Christ, and from these the substance of our flesh is increased and supported, how can they say that the flesh is not capable of receiving the gift of God, which is eternal life—flesh which is nourished by the body and blood of the Lord, and is in fact a member of him?”
 (Adversus haeraeses V, ii)

 “I have no taste for corruptible food nor for the pleasures of this life.
 I desire the bread of God, which is the flesh of Jesus Christ, who was of the seed of David; and for drink I desire his blood, which is love incorruptible” (Letter to the Romans 7:3), and again, “Take note of those who hold heterodox opinions on the grace of Jesus Christ which has come to us, and see how contrary their opinions are to the mind of God. . . .
 They abstain from the Eucharist and from prayer because they do not confess that the Eucharist is the flesh of our Savior Jesus Christ, flesh which suffered for our sins and which that Father, in his goodness, raised up again.
 They who deny the gift of God are perishing in their disputes” (Letter to the Smyrnaeans 6:2–7:1)